alxspiker/Pi-Developer-Handbook/authorization/AccessToken.md

 }
 ```
 The returned uid is static, and since it comes from the /me endpoint, it is the correct uid for the Pioneer and your App.
 Check out the next section for potential uses of the uid.

+## Using the uid within your App
+### Create Unique Database Records
+Using the verified uid which is obtained from the /me Pi Platform API endpoint, the app can create a unique record for each Pioneer within its DB.
+The uid is static and will not change; however, it is important to not use the uid that is returned by the Pi Platform SDK Authenticate function because it is not verified.
+Once the record is created using the uid, then it can be used to store any usage information such as purchases, progress within a game, etc.

+### No Pioneer Sign-In Required
+Everytime a Pioneer visits the app, the Pi Platform SDK Authenticate function will be called.
+This will return the Access Token, which needs to be verified.
+Once that token is verified the uid can be used to locate the Pioneer’s record within the app’s Database, which enables the app to personalize the Pioneer’s experience.

+For example, you have an app that offers videos that require purchase.
+Upon visiting the site within the Pi Browser, the Pioneer is first presented with a loading screen.
+Within a few seconds, when the app has received and verified the access token, then the homepage can load.
+Using the uid, the app now displays to the Pioneer all of the videos that they’ve purchased in the past.
+Included the uid is the username that can be displayed in a custom header on the app homepage so the Pioneer knows they are accessing their account.
+In addition, the app could use the Pioneer’s purchase history to recommend new videos.
+This is all done without the Pioneer signing in or remembering any passwords, making for a seamless user experience.